-Solution: use historical data to run a “no program” program analysis.
-Select your groups in prior years when there was no special programs run, and see how much of regression to mean was happening historically.
+Solution: use historical data to run a “placebo program” analysis.
+Select your groups in prior years when there was no special programs for underperforming stores, and see how much of regression to mean was happening historically.
 That can put the result in perspective.

 Biased by Design: Retail Channel Analysis.

-The analysis appears to make a strong statement, but how odd that the chart appears to be so perfectly additive?
+The analysis appears to make a strong statement, but is it odd that the chart is perfectly additive?
 Turns out, it is odd.
-The problem with this analysis was that the database of transactions had 1.4 transactions per identified customer, and the sample was not normalized for the total number of transactions the customer had.
+The problem with this analysis was that the database used to produce this analysis had 1.4 transactions per identified customer, and the sample was not normalized for the total number of transactions the customer had.
 Why is that a problem?
 That's because for any customer who shopped all three channels, they must have had at least three transactions.
 And those who shopped at least two channels would have at least two transactions.
-In essence, you are comparing customers who had 3.1 transactions to those who had 2.2 transactions to those who had 1.2 transactions.
+In essence, all you are doing is comparing customers who had 3.1 transactions to those who had 2.2 transactions to those who had 1.2 transactions.
 How about that for pitting winners against losers?

 Market Basket Analysis.

-Market basket analysis is a method of looking into whether a customer is more or less likely to buy item B given that the customer bought item A. The underlying theory is that there are different types of customers who have different market baskets, for example A+B and C+D being most common.
-This is another case of analysis where the sample tends to be biased by design based on how many "best customers" the business has in relation to its total customer base.
+Market basket analysis is a method of looking into whether a customer is more or less likely to buy item B if that customer bought item A. The underlying theory is that there are different types of customers who have different market baskets, for example A+B and C+D being most common.
+This is another case of analysis where the sample tends to be biased by design based on how many "best customers" the business has in each customer grouping.

 To illustrate, here is a numerical example of how market basket analysis of three categories (A - most popular, B, and C - least popular) can play out in a way that in every group, the customers are just as or more likely to buy another category as average.
 In the table, Customers 1-4 bought every category, Customers 5-6 bought Categories A and B, while the rest bought just one Category.

-The effect is most amplified on the tail end of the product basket, as those who bought C appear to be more likely to buy every other category than average.
-This happens because share of "best customers", in this case, defined as those who bought every category, is going to be higher on the tail-ends of the categories.
+The effect is most amplified on the tail end of the Categories, as those who bought C appear to be more likely to buy every other category than average.
+This happens because share of "best customers", in this case, defined as those who bought every category, is going to be higher in the tail-end categories.

-This effect usually appears in reports as statements alleging that buying a certain category of products makes customers buy more products in other categories.
-Statements like "those who bought C were also more likely to buy B, at 80% compared to 67% on average" does imply that there is some sort of causative effect of buying C on other category, or that buying respective the categories is somehow related, which is not always the case.
+This effect can be seen in statements alleging that buying a certain category of products makes customers more likely to buy in other categories.
+Statements like "those who bought C were also more likely to buy B, at 80% compared to 67% on average" does imply that there is some sort of causative effect of buying C on buying B, or that purchases in these categories are somehow related, which is not always the case.

 Subscribers Who Did X Analysis.

 This is by far my favorite example of research design bias.
-It is very subtle, hard to identify, produces very believable effects, and the the effects are always "the right way", i.e. showing that the program "works".
-It also fits with very practical ways to measure outcomes, that I see it being made over and over.
-This is the epitome of the self fulfilling prophecy.
+It is very subtle, hard to identify, produces very believable effects, and the the effects are always go "the right way", i.e. showing that the program "works".
+It also speaks to people's natural instincts on how to measure outcomes, that I see it being made over and over.
+This is a great example of a self fulfilling prophecy.

 Research question: We have run program X for our customers over the past year, and many customers have responded.
 Here is the list of customer accounts and dates on which they participated in X. Can you tell us if participating in X reduces churn?

-Study design: Customers who used program X are marked as treatment group.
-Customers in the treatment group are cleaned up of those who were not active a year ago, so only those active remain.
-To compensate for self selection, find customers who were active a year ago and not in the treatment group, and create a matching group of control customers.
+Study design: Customers who used program X are treatment group.
+Beginning of the year is the start date, and the treatment group is cleaned out to only keep customers active at the beginning of the year.
+Control group: customers who were active at the beginning of the year, not in the treatment group, and are matched by main churn drivers.
 Compare churn rates of the treatment and control group over the past year.

 Result: Assuming uniform distribution of events X throughout the year and no impact of program X on churn rates, the treated group will have half the churn of the control group.

 The answer is survivorship bias.
-The treatment group is not representative of the control group in one very important way - we know that every customer in this group used program X during the next year, and it means that the customer was active at that point in time.
-There is no resriction on being active at any other point in time for the control customers.
+The treatment group is not representative of the control group in one very important way - we know that every customer in the treated group used program X at some point during the analysis year.
+In other words, the customer was active at that point in time.
+There is no restriction on being active at any other point during the analysis year for the control customers.
 Presuming the usage of the program X was uniformly distributed throughout the year, customers in the treated group, on average, had half the time to disconnect compared to the control group.

 Comparing Former Customers to Active Customers (disconnector market research).

-This is something you see in market research: to understand the disconnects we survey the disconnectors and then compare the splits to active customers.
+This is something you see in subscription service market research: to understand the disconnects we survey the disconnectors and then compare the splits to active customers.
 Something like this:

-The conclusions made from this kind of research are usually along the lines of: 'Tough times' segment is over-represented among the disconnects, thus we are losing these customers.
+The conclusions made from this research are along the lines of: 'Tough times' segment is over-represented among the disconnects, thus we are losing these customers.
 'Happily retired' segment is under-represented among the disconnects, thus, we are growing our business among these customers.